 Students gradually learn how to make their compositions more interesting with various types of "dress-ups."
 In the third week of SSS-1A, students begin to add dress-ups, starting with adverbs.
 Among the other dress-ups are quality adjectives, strong verbs, because clauses, who/which clauses, and adverb clauses.
 Assignments require students to write based on the specified source material and to use particular dress-ups, so they are highly structured in some ways.
 However, students still have room for creativity within the specified parameters, and Pudewa continually encourages them to come up with interesting and creative options.
 Lessons incrementally build composition skills so that students will have learned to write compositions of many different styles and lengths by the end of each course.
 Students generally seem to find that this combination of prescribed and creative content gives them security and confidence as they write.
 The carefully designed lessons almost guarantee success for students.

 Students are also given practice in public speaking.
-Each time they write a Key Word Outline, they are supposed to test it by retelling the story to another person based only upon their Key Word Outline.
+Each time they write a key word outline, they are supposed to test it by retelling the story to another person based only upon their outline.
 Pudewa demonstrates for students the correct way to do this by looking at their outline, forming the sentence in their mind, then saying it loudly and clearly without referring to their outline.

-Both the teacher and the student have lesson plans so that it’s easy to know what to do each day.
+Both the teacher and the student have lesson plans that make it easy to know what to do each day.
 In the teacher’s manuals, reduced images of the student pages are accompanied by teaching directions and suggestions.
-Lesson plans are set up for either four or five days per week, but there are suggestions for other schedules, including for a group class that meets only once a week.
+Lesson plans are set up for either four or five days per week, but there are suggestions for other schedules, including one for a group class that meets only once a week.
 SSS works especially well with a group of two or more students because there are frequent opportunities for students to work together or serve as the audience for one another.